neuml/txtai/README.md

 - 📄 Create embeddings for text, documents, audio, images and video
 - 💡 Pipelines powered by language models that run LLM prompts, question-answering, labeling, transcription, translation, summarization and more
 - ↪️️ Workflows to join pipelines together and aggregate business logic. txtai processes can be simple microservices or multi-model workflows.
+- 🤖 Agents that intelligently connect embeddings, pipelines, workflows and other agents together to autonomously solve complex problems
 - ⚙️ Build with Python or YAML.
 API bindings available for [JavaScript](https://github.com/neuml/txtai.js), [Java](https://github.com/neuml/txtai.java), [Rust](https://github.com/neuml/txtai.rs) and [Go](https://github.com/neuml/txtai.go).
 - ☁️ Run local or scale out with container orchestration